whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/PDF Management.md

 ---

-## PDF Management
+### PDF Management

 ![](https://opengraph.githubassets.com/52b0ed7dff40122292662f6cf5aef08053f23581a0398540c903c27a7b2878a8/firstlookmedia/pdf-redact-tools)

-[firstlookmedia/pdf-redact-tools](https://github.com/firstlookmedia/pdf-redact-tools) - a set of tools to help with securely redacting and stripping metadata from documents before publishing - GitHub - firstlookmedia/pdf-redact-tools: a set of tools to help with securely redacting and...
+[firstlookmedia/pdf-redact-tools](https://github.com/firstlookmedia/pdf-redact-tools) - a set of tools to help with securely redacting and stripping metadata from documents before publishing - GitHub - firstlookmedia/pdf-redact-tools: a set of tools to help with securely redacting and…

 2022-10-03T05:06:19.000Z